 - Our surgeons pioneered combined endoscopic-laparoscopic surgery (CELS) to remove complex or hard-to-reach polyps in the colon.

-- Our advanced endoscopists are pairing upper GI endoscopy with optical coherence tomography (OCT) for the surveillance and diagnosis of esophageal cancer and its precursor disorder, Barrett’s esophagus.
-Once we detect cancer, we can use a range of minimally invasive endoscopic techniques, including endoscopic mucosal resection (EMR), endoscopic submucosal dissection, radiofrequency ablation (RFA), cryoablation, and other techniques.
+- Our advanced endoscopists pair upper GI endoscopy with optical coherence tomography (OCT) for the surveillance and diagnosis of esophageal cancer and its precursor disorder, Barrett’s esophagus.
+We offer a range of minimally invasive endoscopic techniques, including endoscopic mucosal resection (EMR), endoscopic submucosal dissection, radiofrequency ablation (RFA), and cryoablation.

-- NewYork-Presbyterian was an early adopter of heated intraperitoneal chemotherapy (HIPEC) to treat a range of abdominal cancers, including stomach and colon cancers.
-An advanced technique requiring the collaboration of surgeons and oncologists, heated chemotherapy solution is applied after all visible tumors are removed from the abdominal cavity to destroy any remaining cancer cells.
+- NewYork-Presbyterian was an early adopter of heated intraperitoneal chemotherapy (HIPEC) to treat abdominal cancers, including stomach and colon cancers.

-- NewYork-Presbyterian is one of the few Centers with the capability of intraoperative radiation therapy (IORT) to target advanced colorectal tumors.
+- NewYork-Presbyterian is one of the few centers with intraoperative radiation therapy (IORT) to target advanced colorectal tumors.

-- We are one amongst only a handful of centers across the world able to perform continent ileostomy procedures to avoid an external ostomy appliance.
+- We are one of only a handful of centers worldwide able to perform continent ileostomy procedures to avoid an external ostomy appliance.

 To support your quality of life during your journey with cancer, we offer palliative care, which includes services such as pain management.
-Our nutritionists, social workers, rehabilitation therapists, palliative care experts, and others will help you and your loved ones address the effects of cancer and its treatment — physical, emotional, and spiritual.
-We understand the burden cancer can place on your life and the lives of your loved ones, and we do whatever we can to lessen that burden.
+Our nutritionists, social workers, rehabilitation therapists, and palliative care experts will help you and your loved ones address the effects of cancer and its treatment — both physical and emotional.

-At NewYork-Presbyterian, we treat the whole person.
-You'll have access to the full resources at our top-ranked academic medical centers, including specialists from all areas who collaborate with our cancer experts to provide comprehensive care.
-This collaboration makes NewYork-Presbyterian an excellent choice for people with digestive cancers.
+We provide access to all resources at our top-ranked academic medical centers — including specialists from various areas who collaborate with our cancer experts to provide comprehensive care.

-With two major academic medical centers, NewYork-Presbyterian physicians lead and participate in clinical trials for all types of digestive cancers.
-These studies offer you access to investigational therapies that show promise for fighting your cancer.
-Scientists in our laboratories are also scrutinizing the intricacies of digestive cancer development and applying their findings to create better therapies.
+With two major academic medical centers, NewYork-Presbyterian physicians lead and participate in clinical trials for all digestive cancers.
+These trials offer access to the latest investigational therapies.
+Our scientists are also studying the intricacies of digestive cancer development in order to create better therapies.